LucasMadranges/Natours_project/README.md

 # Natours_project

-Project made with the Advanced CSS and Sass: Flexbox, Grid, Animations and More! on Udemy.
+Project made with the Advanced CSS and Sass: Flexbox, Grid, Animations and More! on Udemy by Jonas Schmedtmann.

 ## Installation du projet